danobi/blackbox/README.md

 externally (by another process).

 The internal extration is obvious, simple, and requires no explanation.
-The external extraction is quite clever and has interesting properties.
+The external extraction is somewhat novel and has interesting properties.

 For one, the external extractor does not require heavy-weight synchronization from the application.
 Rather, the blackbox implementation uses shared memory